softwarefactory-project/sf-operator/tools/microshift/README.md

 You will also need the Host's public IP, or at least an IP you can reach from your development machine.

-### Pull Secret
+### Get the Pull Request secret for Microshift

 Generate a **pull secret** [here](https://cloud.redhat.com/openshift/create/local) and download it to your development machine.
-We will assume it was downloaded to `$HOME/Downloads/pull-secret`.

 ### Development Machine

+First, ensure to have the **microshift.dev** to resolve the microshift machine in */etc/hosts*.

-Install the following dependencies, for RPM-based systems:
+Then, install the following dependencies, for RPM-based systems:

 ```sh
 sudo dnf install -y ansible-core golang